The Basics: Overview

 Children ages 5 to 10 need to go to the doctor or nurse for a “well-child visit” once a year.

-A well-child visit is when you take your child to the doctor for a full checkup to make sure he is healthy and developing normally.
+A well-child visit is when you take your child to the doctor for a full checkup to make sure they’re healthy and developing normally.
 This is different from other visits for sickness or injury.

 At a well-child visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.
-You will also have a chance to ask any questions you may have about your child’s behavior or development.
+You’ll also have a chance to ask any questions you may have about your child’s behavior or development.

 To make the most of your child’s visit: